+Branching Behaviors.
 When a branch gateway is executed, a subset of its successors is selected for execution.
 We consider here exclusive, inclusive, and parallel branch gateways.
 An exclusive branch leads to the execution of exactly one successor, while an inclusive branch leads to the concurrent execution of a non-empty subset of its successors.
 The set of successors of exclusive or inclusive decision points is selected by using guards, i.e., fluent expressions whose truth value is tested with respect to the current state.
 The value of guards may depend on fluents different from $cf(E_1, E_2, P)$ and en(A, P).
 Indeed, extra fluents can be introduced for modeling the effects of the execution of flow elements (e.g., operations on items) as shown in Section 3.2.
-A guard is associated with a gateway by the predicate $c\seq(G, B, Y, P)$ modeling a conditional sequence flow, where G is a fluent expression denoting a guard, B is an exclusive or inclusive branch gateway and Y is a successor flow element of B in the process P. We also have the rule $seq(B,Y,P) \leftarrow$ $c\seq(G, B, Y, P)$ .
-The semantics of inclusive branches is defined as follows:
+A guard is associated with a gateway by the predicate $c_seq(G,B,Y,P)$ modeling a conditional sequence flow, where G is a fluent expression denoting a guard, B is an exclusive or inclusive branch gateway and Y is a successor flow element of B in the process P. We also have the rule $seq(B,Y,P) \leftarrow c_seq(G,B,Y,P)$.
+The semantics of inclusive branches is defined in rule B1.
+The semantics of exclusive branches can be defined in a similar way and is omitted.
+Finally, a parallel branch leads to the concurrent execution of all its successors (rule B2).